Manordeifi Old Church: Architecture

 The church is constructed in stone and has slate roofs.
 Its plan consists of a nave and a chancel, with a large west porch, a north vestry, and a single bellcote at the west end.
-The interior is plastered and whitewashed.
-The floor of the nave is paved with slates and there is a three-sided altar platform in the chancel.
+The interior is plastered and whitewashed, while the floor of the nave is paved with slates with a three-sided altar platform in the chancel.
 The church contains box pews, four of them being larger for the use of the more prominent local families; the two easternmost of these are furnished with fireplaces.
 Elsewhere are open-back benches.
 The pulpit is plain and is partly built into one of the pews.
 The font is square on a circular shaft and a square base.
 The font dates from the 13th century, while the bell is from the 15th century.
 In the church are a number of monuments, one of which commemorates Charles Colby who was killed by a tiger in India in 1852.
 Another is to the memory of the Welsh poet John Blackwell who died in 1840 and is buried in the churchyard.